Mahd-i Ulya

-Mahd-i Ulyā or Mahd-e Olyā (مهد علیا 'sublime cradle' or 'highest-ranked cradle') was a common title for empress mother, mothers of Shahs, or crown princes, in Iran during the Safavid and Qajar eras, and title of mothers of Ottoman Sultans like Valide Sultan.
+Mahd-i Ulyā or Mahd-e Olyā (مهد علیا or 'Highest-ranked Cradle') was a common title for empress mother, mothers of shahs, or crown princes, in Iran during the Safavid and Qajar eras, and title of mothers of Ottoman sultans like valide sultan.
+This title was bestowed upon women who were powerful and of very high rank.
 It is also occasionally used in a similar context for the wife or the mother of a local ruler or a religious leader: